tjaydk/IndexingBlog/README.md

 ***Why does this make my query faster?***

 An index is actually just a data structure that is added to a column in a table.
-The most common data structure used is a binary tree, so that is what most DBMS creates when making an index.
+The most common data structure used is a binary tree, and that is what most DBMS creates by default when making an index.
 Another option is to use a hash table, but a disadvantage of that is that the index can't be sorted which makes **less-than** and **greater-than** operations impossible.
 So be sure to analyze what types of querying is needed on the table when introducing indexes.

 In the above query example a hash table index structure would not be optimal as we want to retrieve a ranged dataset based on the latest id.
 Hash tables on the other hand would be great when retrieving a single tuple with a already know value of the indexed attribute.